lmbxmu/ABCPruner/README.md

 ## Tips

-Any problem, free to contact lmbxmu@stu.xmu.edu.cn or yxzhangxmu@163.com.
+Any problem, free to contact the authors via emails: lmbxmu@stu.xmu.edu.cn or yxzhangxmu@163.com, or adding the first author's wechat as friends (id: lmbcxy) for convenient communications.